-The 308LFC welding wire is not an all positions wire.
+The 308LFC welding wire isn’t an all positions wire.

-It is rated for F and H - flat and horizontal welding positions.
+It’s rated F and H – for flat and horizontal welding positions.

-If you are welding up an exhaust overhead then this wire isn't for you.
-You'll get yourself covered in spatter.
+When you’re welding up an stainless steel exhaust overhead this wire isn’t for you.
+You’ll get a poor weld and yourself covered in spatter.

-Is available in 0.035 inch diameter size which many home 120 volt welders use.
-Is also available in 0.045 inch diameter size.
+It’s available in 0.035 inch diameter size which many home 120 volt welders use.
+It’s also in 0.045 inch diameter size.

-You will need a minimum of 130 Amp up to 150 Amp welding output from your welder to weld well with this filler wire.
+You’ll need at least 130 Amp to 150 Amp welding output from your welder to weld well with this filler wire.

 Reasons to Buy: